 Head to Settings > System > Gestures > System navigation and you can select between three-button navigation and gestures.
 Note, you might have some trouble getting Google Assistant to work at the moment.

-Customize the style of your interface
+How to customize the style of your interface

 Third-party launcher apps and manufacturer skins like OnePlus’ OxygenOS affords more customization options when you want to tweak the look of your phone, but Google is slowly wading into this space with a new Pixel Style option.
 You can choose between a handful of fonts, accent colors for the user interface, and icon shape (along with also choosing various wallpapers).